 Pipelines

 Pipelines allow you to chain multiple operations together to transform data as it moves from the Source to the Sink.
+Data-Genie supports both Code-based and Config-based pipelines.

-Fluent Pipeline Construction
+Fluent Construction

 const pipeline = new CSVReader('users.csv')